Replace a lost Company Constitution on law firm website

 Many constitutions require AGM.
 If you fail to hold the AGM, your company is in breach.
 This is for both taxation and insolvency laws.
 The law no longer requires an AGM for Pty Ltd companies.
 Our new update gets rid of the requirement.

-2. Memo & Articles only do as permitted
+2. Memo & Articles only restrict the company’s purpose

 3. Two directors go bankrupt, instead of one